Parking issues never end at CSUB

 That’s right.

-For the past three months, there have been sightings of sedans, two door coupes and even four door extended cab pickup trucks spewing invisible emissions from extended hours of aimlessly waiting for an open parking spot to appear near their class.
+For the past three months, there have been sightings of sedans, two-door coupes and even four-door extended cab pickup trucks spewing invisible emissions from extended hours of aimlessly waiting for an open parking spot to appear near their class.

-Like alcoholics, abusing family members, driving drunk and failing to appear in court are all symptoms to the disease that is alcoholism.
+Like alcoholics, abusing family members, driving drunk and failing to appear in court are all symptoms of the disease that is alcoholism.

-Similarly, parking across campus, avoiding the $93 pass and risking a $35 fine for parking on campus without a parking pass are all symptoms for the disease that is CSUB’s lack of preparedness for an expanding university and insufficient parking to support its students.
+Similarly, parking across campus, avoiding the $93 pass and risking a $35 fine for parking on campus without a parking pass are all symptoms of the disease that is CSUB’s lack of preparedness for an expanding university and inadequate parking to support its students.

 The packed parking lots have even driven students to park across campus by Finish Line and the Marketplace, where citations have reportedly been seen on the windshields of vehicles who sport CSUB memorabilia and/or expired parking passes that were once $45.